Q100106: How does Nuke licensing work?

 - Rendering a Nuke script from a terminal or command prompt requests a nuke_r license by default

-(Instructions on how to make a terminal render request a nuke_i license can be found here)
+(Instructions on how to make a terminal render request a nuke_i license can be found in Q100148: How to render from a terminal using an interactive Nuke license)

 When you purchase Nuke, NukeX or NukeStudio you will get the appropriate licenses.
 For example, if you buy 2 NukeX licenses you will receive 2 nuke_i and 2 nukex_i licenses.